BastienCherel/Advanced-ML-I/ResearchAssignment/Report.md

 - [Insert source 1: e.g., academic paper, textbook, or online resource]
 - [Insert source 2: e.g., statistics and machine learning articles, guides, etc.]
 - [Insert source 3: optional]
----

-**Note**: Customize this template to fit your research and the specific contributions of each group member.